 \textit{Continuous Glucose Monitors} (CGMs) are minimally invasive technologies used to record glucose levels over prolonged periods, such as days and weeks.
 Since their adoption nearly 20 years ago in clinical practice, the benefits of CGMs in managing type 1 diabetes and evaluating the efficacy of new drugs in diabetes trials have become clear.
 More recently, CGMs have also found novel applications, for example, in human nutrition to support personalized diet prescriptions.
-Moreover, CGMs are increasingly popular in epidemiological studies involving healthy populations.

 Despite their utility, CGMs are subject to significant measurement errors, which can affect the conclusions drawn from the data, such as those in clinical trials.
-Although the measurement error of CGM technologies has decreased over time—-e.g., the mean absolute relative difference has dropped from approximately 20\% to about 10\%—-it can still be large enough to lead to misleading conclusions about a patient's real metabolic status and its evolution.
+Although the measurement error of CGM technologies has decreased over time, e.g., the mean absolute relative difference has dropped from approximately 20\% to about 10\%, it can be large enough to cause misleading conclusions of a individual's real metabolic status and its evolution.

 From a technological perspective, understanding the limitations and potential of CGMs in relation to measurement error through novel statistical methods is a major challenge, particularly for regulatory approvals (e.g., from the FDA) of predictive AI algorithms or for defining novel digital biomarkers.
 Our denoising diffusion framework provides an effective approach to performing sensitivity analyses on how measurement error affects the estimation of possibly complicated digital health metrics and, ultimately, clinical decision-making.
 The analysis goals of this section are to: i) Use denoising diffusion algorithms to estimate individual distributional representations of CGM data under measurement error; ii) Incorporate denoising steps to enable sensitivity analyses that evaluate new clinical interventions in clinical trials, taking into account the underlying noise level.
 We focus on assessing statistical inference when comparing two different interventions.